CAA Requirements for South African Drone Pilots

 Ready to join Lofft?

-If you hold your RPL, ROC, and insurance, you're ready to go live.
+If you hold your RPC, ROC, ASL, and insurance, you're ready to go live.
 Upload your documents and start receiving booking requests.